Ziz River

 The Ziz River (وادي زيز DIN or نهر زيز DIN) is a river in the south of Morocco and Algeria.
 It has its source in the High Atlas mountains of Morocco and flows 282 km into the Sahara Desert in Algeria.
 Although water flow is intermittent along the Ziz riverbed, its watercourse has long been used to facilitate human transit through the mountainous region.

 Cities along the Ziz river include Errachidia, Erfoud and Sijilmassa.
-There is a dam (Hassan Ad Dakhil dam) on the Ziz river near Errachidia that supplies drinking water and irrigation for the valley, supported by multiple downstream diversion dams for agricultural use.
+There is a dam (Hassan Ad Dakhil dam) on the Ziz river near Errachidia that supplies drinking and irrigation water for the valley, supported by multiple downstream diversion dams for agricultural use.

 Water rights

 Along the Ziz there is typically a common water rights rule, wherein each village and villager is entitled to a fair use and extraction of Ziz waters.
-Characteristically water is diverted in flatter areas to form a canal that irrigates palm groves and other crops as well as supplies domestic use.
+Characteristically, water is diverted in flatter areas to form a canal that irrigates palm groves and other crops as well as supplies domestic use.